carvel-dev/imgpkg/docs/basic-workflow.md

 ---
 ## Step 3: Pulling the bundle to registry

-Now that we have pushed a bundle to a registry, other users can pull our bundle.
+Now that we have pushed a bundle to a registry, other users can pull it.

-1. [Authenticate with registry](auth.md) from where to pull our bundle
+1. [Authenticate with the registry](auth.md) from which we'll pull our bundle

 1. Download the bundle by running the following command: